-In addition, under the omnibus agreement we will pay Sunoco, Inc. or our general partner an annual administrative fee, initially in the amount of \$8.0 million, for the provision of various general and administrative services for our benefit.
+In addition, under the omnibus agreement we will pay our general partner or Sunoco, Inc. an administrative fee of \$8.0 million per year for the provision by Sunoco, Inc. or its affiliates of various general and administrative services for our benefit.
 The contract provides that this amount may be increased in the second and third years following this offering by the lesser of 2.5% or the consumer price index for the applicable year.
-Our general partner, with the approval and consent of its conflict committee, will also have the right to agree to further increases in connection with expansions of our operations through the acquisition or construction of new assets or businesses.
-After this three-year period, our general partner will determine the general and administrative expenses that will be allocated to us.
+This amount may also increase if we undertake an acquisition that requires an increase in the services provided by our general partner or Sunoco, Inc. Our general partner, with the approval and consent of its conflict committee, will also have the right to agree to further increases in connection with expansions of our operations through the acquisition or construction of new assets or businesses.
+After this three-year period, our general partner will determine the general and administrative expenses to that will be allocated to us.
 Please read "Risk Factors--Risks Inherent in an Investment in Us" and "Conflicts of Interest and Fiduciary Responsibilities--Conflicts of Interest--We will reimburse the general partner and its affiliates for expenses."

-The \$8.0 million fee includes expenses incurred by Sunoco, Inc. and its affiliates to perform centralized corporate functions, such as legal, accounting, treasury, engineering, information technology, insurance, and other corporate services, including the administration of employee benefit plans.
-The fee does not include salaries of pipeline and terminal personnel or other employees of our general partner, including senior executives, or the cost of their employee benefits, such as 401(k), pension, and health insurance benefits.
-We will also reimburse Sunoco, Inc. and its affiliates for direct expenses they incur on our behalf.
-In addition, we anticipate incurring approximately \$4.0 million of additional general and administrative costs, including costs relating to operating as a separate publicly held entity, such as costs for tax return preparation, annual and quarterly reports to unitholders, and investor relations and registrar and transfer agent fees, as well as incremental insurance costs.
+The \$8.0 million fee includes the cost of administering employee benefit plans, but does not include salaries of pipeline and terminal personnel or the cost of employee benefits relating to our employees, such as 401(k), pension, and health insurance benefits.
+We will reimburse Sunoco, Inc. and its affiliates for direct expenses they incur on our behalf (for example, salaries).
+In addition, we anticipate incurring additional general and administrative costs for tax return preparation, annual and quarterly reports to unitholders, investor relations, registrar and transfer agent fees, and other costs related to maintaining a separate publicly held entity.